 Types of work visas and their deadlines

-1. The Single Permit is the most common type of visa that allows you to work and reside in Belgium.
-This visa is issued for a period of up to one year and can be extended depending on the duration of the employment contract with the employer.
+- Single Permit: The most common visa to work and stay in Belgium is called the Single Permit.
+This visa can be issued for a period of up to one year and may be extended depending on the duration of the employment contract with the employer.

-2. The European Blue Card is intended for highly skilled workers and is issued for a period of up to two years.
-This card is also renewable if the labour contract continues and the conditions for qualification are maintained.
+- European Blue Card: The European Blue Card is for highly qualified workers and has a validity period of a maximum of two years.
+This card is also renewable, on condition that the labor contract is ongoing with the same conditions of qualification met.

-3. Legislative changes: Immigration laws are subject to change, which may also affect the timing of issuance and renewal of work visas.
+- Legislative changes: Immigration laws are modified from time to time and this may affect the issuance and renewal times for work visas.

-In order to extend a work visa in Belgium, an application must be submitted several months before the expiry of the current visa.
-During the renewal process, the applicant will need to provide proof of continued employment, proof of income and possibly updated health insurance.
+Application for renewing a work visa in Belgium has to be done some months in advance of the expiry date of the current visa.
+The renewal process would require proof of continued employment, income proof, and updated health insurance.

 Legislative framework

-The employment of foreigners in Belgium is regulated by both national and European legislation.
-The main emphasis is on the protection of the labour market for Belgian and European Union citizens.
-Nevertheless, there are exceptions for certain categories of foreign professionals.
+The employment of foreigners in Belgium is regulated by national legislation and European regulations.
+The most important target is the protection of the Belgian and European Union labour market.
+There are, however, exceptions for some categories of foreign professionals.

 Categories of foreign workers

-1. EU/EEA and Swiss nationals: Can work in Belgium without a special work permit.
-Only registration in the local municipality and proof of residence is required.
+EU/EEA and Swiss nationals: Can work in Belgium without a special work permit.
+Only registration in the local municipality and proof of residence are required.

 Work permit